Mount Fuji, Japan

 Pilgrimage Site

-Mount Fuji is the pilgrimage point for a very long time with Shinto shrines all around the base and on the peak of the mountain.
+Mount Fuji has been a pilgrimage site for a very long time, with Shinto shrines located all around its base and summit.

 Art and Literature

-Mount Fuji has been the theme of millions of artistic pieces and written works; perhaps the most famous being Hokusai’s “Thirty-Six Views of Mount Fuji,” widely known for it’s fascinating traditional woodblock prints.
-The mountain’s geometric shape and beauty have turned it into a big attraction and source of respect among the Japanese people.
+Mount Fuji has been the theme of millions of artistic pieces and written works, perhaps the most famous being Hokusai’s “Thirty-Six Views of Mount Fuji,” widely known for its fascinating traditional woodblock prints.
+The mountain’s geometric shape and beauty have made it a big attraction and source of respect among the Japanese.

 Fuji-Q Highland